-In Ontario there are more than 200 waterpower (hydroelectric) facilities in operation and more than 500 dams associated with these facilities.
-Additionally, there are more than 2,000 other dams in the province which are used for flood control, irrigation and navigation.
-These dams are owned by municipalities, Conservation Authorities, private landowners, other industries and the province.
+In Ontario there are more than 210 waterpower (hydroelectric) facilities in operation and more than 500 dams associated with these facilities.
+Additionally, there are more than 3000 other dams in the province which are used for flood control, irrigation and navigation.
+These dams are owned by municipalities, Conservation Authorities, private landowners, other industries and the provincial or federal government.

 Being cautious around dams and hydro facilities is extremely important!
 Here are some Rules to Remember:

 - Obey and stay well away from all warning signs, fences, buoys, booms and barriers.